Cherry City Roller Derby: Volunteerism

-Though skating members pay for their membership, many people involved in the CCRD community do not.
-Often these hard working affiliates of the CCRD league are volunteers that help with Bout Production.
-These affiliates enable CCRD to maintain quality bout productions while lowering the overhead costs of these events.
-Without the help of the community and their volunteers, CCRD would not be able to thrive as it does today.
-Because of this, CCRD is always extremely grateful for the volunteers that have come from the community.
+Although skating members pay membership fees, many people involved in the CCRD community do not.
+These affiliates are typically volunteers who assist with Bout Production.
+Their contributions help maintain production quality while reducing event overhead costs.
+The organization relies on community support and volunteer participation to sustain its operations.

 Affiliated charities

 There are six charities that are affiliated with CCRD currently.
 These charities receive 100% of the proceeds from raffle tickets that are sold during roller derby bouts hosted by CCRD.
 Additionally, CCRD will participate in events as volunteers with these charities throughout the year.

 CCRD is also named as a caretaker in the Adopt a Street program for Salem, Oregon.

 Cherry City Roller Derby is responsible for a section of D Street in Salem, Oregon running from 5th street to 20th street.
 The quarterly event they hold is called the "D Street Clean-Up" by CCRD members.
 Adult and junior skaters, and CCRD affiliates can be seen on this stretch of street periodically throughout the year in orange vests cleaning the neighborhood.